pat-laugh/websson-doc/index.md

 ### Tuple

-A tuple is like a mix of a dictionary and a list.
+A tuple is like the mixture of a dictionary and a list.
 It maintains the order of values (like a list), and its values can be accessed by name (like a dictionary).
 It is declared using parentheses.